On the existence of shadow prices for optimal investment with random endowment: Formulation of the problem

 which satisfies \eqref{no-short}. \end{proof}

 Obviously, $\cC^\lambda(x)\subseteq\cC^Z(x)$, for any $Z\in\cZ^\lambda_{sup}$.
 Therefore, letting

 it follows that

-which means each frictionless market with $S^Z$ affords better, at least not worse, investment opportunity than the original frictional market.
+which means each frictionless market with $S^Z$ affords better, at least not worse, investment opportunity than the market with transaction costs.
 An interesting question is whether there exists a least favorable $\widehat{Z}\in \cZ^\lambda_{sup}$, such that the {gap is closed}, i.e., the inequality becomes equality.
 If so, the corresponding price process $S^{\widehat{Z}}:=\frac{\widehat{Z}^1}{\widehat{Z}^0}$ is called shadow price.
 Below is the definition of the shadow price similar to \cite[Definition 3.9]{BCKMK13}.

 \begin{definition} Fix the initial value $x$ and the terminal random endowment $e_T$.
 We assume that short selling of either asset is not allowed.
 Then, the process $S^{\widehat{Z}}$ associated with some $\widehat{Z}:=\widehat{Z}(x, e_T)\in\cZ^\lambda_{sup}$ is called a shadow price process, if